conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 * ``profile:host``: This is the profile that defines the platform where the built binaries will run.
 For our string compressor application this profile would be the one applied for the *Zlib* library that will run in a **Raspberry Pi**.
-* ``profile:build``: This is the profile that that defines the platform where the we will build the binaries.
-For our string compressor application this profile would be the one applied to the *CMake* tool that will run on the **Ubuntu Linux** machine.
+* ``profile:build``: This is the profile that defines the platform where the binaries will be built.
+For our string compressor application, this profile would be the one used by the *CMake* tool that will compile it on the **Ubuntu Linux** machine.

 Note that when you just use one argument for the profile ``--profile`` is equivalent to ``--profile:host``.
 If you don't specify the ``--profile:build`` argument, Conan will use